-The following three visits (the last in 2018) yet offered more time to get in contact with locals and to explore the northern and central regions of Wales, including the national parks (Snowdonia and the Brecon Beacons).
+The subsequent three visits (the last one in 2018) yet offered more time to get in contact with locals and to explore the central and especially the northern regions of Wales, including the national parks (the Brecon Beacons and Snowdonia).

 Culturally most fascinating is without any doubt Welsh, a Celtic language which is spoken of roughly one million people mainly in the northern areas of Wales.

 Welsh (Cymraeg) is beside English the official language in Wales.